YottaDB/YDBDoc/ProgrammersGuide/ioproc.rst

 Terminal Deviceparameter Summary
 +++++++++++++++++++++++++++++++++

 The following tables provide a brief summary of deviceparameters for terminals, grouped into related areas.
-For detailed information, refer to `OPEN`_, :ref:`USE <io-commands-use>`, and `CLOSE`_.
+For detailed information, refer to `OPEN`_, :ref:`USE <io-command-use>`, and `CLOSE`_.

 **Error Processing Deviceparameters**